ferdaarikan/vscode-sdedit/README.md

 ## Features
  * You can easily include sequence diagrams to your projects.
 This is very helpful when you would like use the same IDE to switch between the source code and the diagrams.
  * This extension contributes a new language and all files with .sd extension will be rendered as a diagram.
 All diagrams are shown on the same document tb instead of creating lots of new tabs.
-* In the future I would like to imrove the language support.
+* In the future I would like to improve the language support.
 At the moment a minimal grammar and language syntax is provided.
 I would like to also make the renderer more responsive.

 ## Requirements